sapegin/blog.sapegin.me/content/en/all/react-testing-2-jest-and-enzyme.md

 ![Running Jest and Enzyme tests in the terminal](/images/jest-enzyme.png)

 Run `npm run test:watch` to run Jest in watch mode: Jest will run only tests that are related to files changed since the last commit, and Jest will rerun these test any time you change the code.
 This is how I usually run Jest.
-Watch mode is fast enough even in large projects, where running all test takes many minutes.
+Watch mode is fast enough even in large projects, where running all tests takes many minutes.

 Run `npm run test:coverage` to run all tests and generate coverage report.
 You can find it in the `coverage` folder.